Mission Statement & Information

 4. Paid off the loan to successfully complete the $3.2 million capital project

-5. Provided case management and counseling services to 667 families that came to the Coalition for assistance with rent and/or utilities.
+5. Provided case management and counseling services to 1,621 households that came for assistance with rent and/or utilities.

 In the early 1990’s, problems related to homelessness began causing concern in the Bradenton business and religious communities, as more and more people were visibly living on the streets, and churches were not able to cope with the number of people seeking assistance.
 Civic, religious and private entities came together and formed the Community Coalition on Homelessness to provide direct service and advocacy for the homeless and those at risk of becoming homeless.
 Direct services began with information, referral, utility and rental assistance programs in 1995.
 In 2003, this expanded with the addition of a Day Resource Center, operated out of a tiny space in the local soup kitchen.
 The Board of Directors soon recognized the need for a centralized One Stop Resource Center to address the needs of the low income, homeless, and those in crisis.
 A capital campaign began in 2006 to purchase and renovate an empty building across from the major/minor league baseball field in Bradenton.
 After several years of planning and discussions, the City of Bradenton gave approval for a special use permit to operate at the site, and the Bill Galvano One Stop Center was opened for business in March of 2009.